Paramount Ranch Racetrack: Today

 The National Park Service maintains the entire ranch including the racetrack as an historic site.
 Today, very little remains of the racetrack.
 As of 2015, the bridge still remains however it has been blocked off so vehicles cannot drive over it.
 The road underneath the bridge has been overgrown with trees and shrubs.
 Home construction in the neighboring hillsides has caused water runoff which has destroyed the original layout and terrain of the land from when it was constructed.
 Much of the roads are no longer discernable.
 While there is some sentiment among park rangers to repair the circuit and return the track to its former glory, there are no definitive plans in place.

 In November 2018, Paramount Ranch suffered near-total destruction during the Woolsey Fire.

 Film and television

-Paramount Ranch Racetrack has been featured in several movies filmed in the 1950s and 1960s; most notably Devil’s Hairpin and Spinout.
+Paramount Ranch Racetrack has been featured in several movies filmed in the 1950s and 1960s; most notably Devil’s Hairpin, Spinout, and Munster, Go Home!.

 It was also featured in television shows over the next decade, including Perry Mason "The Case of the Runaway Racer" (1965).